-In a small free living study, the accuracy and precision of the open source algorithm applied to GENEActiv data has been demonstrated against the activPAL monitor (14), however the current study is the first to compare against direct observation.
+In a small free living study, the accuracy and precision of the open source algorithm applied to GENEActiv data has been demonstrated against the activPAL monitor (20), however the current study is the first to compare against direct observation.
 This is also the first study to apply a transparent open source algorithm to ActiGraph data and compare it to the manufacturer’s proprietary algorithm.
 The open source algorithm applied to the ActiGraph thigh data performed slightly better than the ActiGraph proprietary algorithm for identifying lying and sitting activities, specifically on the individual activities of lying on the back with legs bent and sitting with legs stretched out, but had marginally lower accuracy for upright activities.

-Few published studies have investigated the accuracy of the ActiGraph algorithm when worn on the waist (1,5 18).
+Few published studies have investigated the accuracy of the ActiGraph algorithm when worn on the waist (3,8 24).
 All studies reported poor accuracy of the algorithm which corroborates the current findings.
-Given the poor accuracy of the waist algorithm for identifying lying, sitting and upright activities, caution should be taken when considering employing this device in research studies.
+Given the poor accuracy of the waist algorithm for identifying lying, sitting and upright activities, caution should be taken when considering employing this device in research studies especially those with a focus on time spent sitting.

 The strengths of this study include the comparison of five different postural identification measurement methods (including application of an open source algorithm), the range of lying, sitting and upright activities that were chosen to be more representative of daily postures, and the use of direct observation as the criterion measure for comparisons.
 However, it is important to acknowledge that although activities and postures included were designed to mimic everyday behaviours, participants were instructed how to lie or sit and in a free-living environment may perform the same behaviours in a slightly different manner.
-Furthermore, our homogeneous sample of participants may limit generalizability of results.
+Furthermore, our homogeneous sample of participants (i.e., narrow age range and 74% in the normal weight category) may limit generalizability of results.

 In summary we demonstrated that all thigh worn monitors, irrespective of type (proprietary or open source) of algorithm, were highly accurate.
 It is important to note that it is not the device or the algorithm per se that is accurate, it is the combination of the two.
 A major limitation of any proprietary algorithm, in addition to the lack of transparency, is that it is limited to a single device.
-In contrast, open source methods are much more flexible for researchers to use and allow algorithms to be applied to different devices enabling assessments across devices to be made.
+In contrast, open source methods are much more flexible for researchers to use (e.g., modifications can be made to angle thresholds for different population groups) and allow algorithms to be applied to different devices enabling assessments across devices to be made.
 The current study demonstrated accuracy of an open source algorithm across monitor brands and across a range of postures and activities.

 Authors Contributions: